 Is Lyme disease a problem for children?

-Overall, Lyme disease is a growing problem for Suffolk County, with as many as 5,000 to 6,000 cases a year.
-The Centers for Disease Control estimates that there are approximately 300,000 cases annually across the country, although only 10 percent get reported.
-This means that awareness is low, and that many people may not be receiving prompt or appropriate treatment.
+Lyme disease is a growing problem for Suffolk County, with as many as 5,000 to 6,000 cases a year.
+Unfortunately awareness is low and many cases go unreported.
 When Lyme disease goes undiagnosed, especially in children, there can be serious complications.
-However, know that treatment is extremely effective, especially if started early.
+However, if treatment is started early, it is often extremely effective.

-Where do I find experts in Lyme disease?
+Where can I find experts in Lyme Disease?

 At the Lyme and Tick-Borne Disease Center at Stony Brook Children’s Hospital.
 This new center, staffed by members of the Division of Pediatric Infectious Diseases, provides multidisciplinary, comprehensive diagnosis, treatment and management of Lyme and other diseases transmitted by ticks.
-There’s an advantage to having your child treated by an infectious disease expert like the ones at Stony Brook’s Center.
-They are all board-certified pediatricians, with specialty training in pediatric infectious diseases.
-They have expertise in treating all types of pediatric infectious diseases, including Lyme disease, and are up to date on all relevant tick disease-related treatments and research.
+All of our infectious disease pediatricians are board-certified with expertise in treating Lyme disease, and are up to date on all relevant tick disease-related treatments and research.
 They remain current on the latest guidelines, and bring a level of experience to their patients that can make a difference in both common and hard-to-diagnose cases.

 How does Stony Brook's Lyme Disease Center work with children?